ctrimm/threads-auto-poster/README.md

 #### Update - This project is on hold until I create an App within the Meta Developers Portal.
-Will look at this again in a week or two (est. October 14, 2024).
+Will look at this again in a week or two (est. November 1, 2024).

 # Threads Auto-Poster